hbivnm/hbivnm-tf2-config/README.md

 7. Close Team Fortress 2
 8. Repeat steps 2, 3, 4
 9. In the "Launch Options" input field, remove the previously added launch option (ex. `-dxlevel 100`)

+You have now set a new DirectX level.

 ## NVIDIA Profile Inspector / LOD Tweak
 You can alter the LOD (level of detail) bias so all textures render using their low resolution variants, this might give you an increase in performance for low-end systems and might be worth checking out.